 Mysql version: 5.1.41-3ubuntu12.9

-#1 Updated by Peter Brauner almost 7 years ago
+#1 Updated by Peter Brauner about 7 years ago

 This is an issue for me as well.
 Living Sweden we have the letters ÅÄÖ åäö in the alphabet.

 Now when using unknown_user=create the mails from the imap server is marked as read but is not delivered to Redmine.
 If I set the rake to use unknown_user=accept the mails will go through but then of course the user will be set to anonymous and won´t get an account and therefor not any follow ups on the issues.